Q: Do you have any advice for writers?

 Collaborations, in my experience, work differently every time.
 When Tony and I first sat down to collaborate on Spiderwick, we did a lot of brainstorming and sending bits of writing and art back and forth.
 Then I went off to write, he went off to draw and we continued to comment on each other’s work.
 He might send me the picture of a creature he thought might be in the book.
 I might tell him a scene I thought he should draw.
 If you look at the artwork in Spiderwick, it tells parts of the story that the text doesn’t — which was very deliberate.

 With the Magisterium series, Cassandra Clare and I actually sit in the same room and hand the computer back and forth after we’ve written a few hundred words (between 200 and 500, on average), often when we get stuck.
-We have a pretty strict outline — something she’s really excellent at creating and which I am much less excellent at creating — but when we need to figure out something new, we can go off together and brainstorm.
+We have a pretty strict outline — something she’s really excellent at creating — but when we need to figure out something new, we can go off together and brainstorm.

 Every collaboration of mine has been a unique process.
 When I worked on the graphic novels Good Neighbors with Ted Naifeh, I had completed the manuscript before he saw it — however, we were still able to talk about what happened after that — he’s the one who pushed me to let the villains take over the town, so that he could draw it.
 When Rebecca Guay first approached me about working with her on A Flight of Angels, I was just going to write one of the stories, but I wound up having the opportunity to write a story that wove between all the other tales — something I had no thoughts about doing when I first began.